chr1st1ank/blog/README.md

 For local development do one of the following:
 - Build the static pages: `bundle exec jekyll build`
-- Serve the pages on a local webserver: `bundle exec jekyll serve`
+- Serve the pages on a local webserver: `bundle exec jekyll serve -b /`